R.I.P.D.: Marketing

 On July 16, Adult Swim's YouTube channel uploaded an animated prequel short, which was produced by Titmouse, Inc. and featured the voice work of Reynolds and Bridges.

 Video game

-An Atlus published video game based on the film and titled R.I.P.D.
+Atlus published a video game based on the film and titled R.I.P.D.
 The Game was released on July 16, 2013, for Microsoft Windows, PlayStation 3, and Xbox 360.
 The game is a co-op third-person shooter, set around a survival mode.
 It was developed by Old School Games and features gameplay similar to their previous game, God Mode.
 Like its film counterpart, R.I.P.D.
 The Game received mostly negative reviews.

 Reception

 Box office

 The film grossed only $12.7 million in its opening weekend and ended its theatrical run with $78.3 million worldwide, including a $33.6 million domestic total and $44.7 million in other territories.
 According to Deadline.com, the budget was more than the $130 million the studio claimed, and was $154 million even after $28.1 million in tax rebates.
 The film is considered a box-office bomb.